 While the significant demolition work is happening, stay away and avoid the dust and dirt.
 In older homes, be aware of the risks of asbestos and lead paint.

 If you're keen like me to do something, and painting seems like the most comfortable thing, make sure you ventilate properly, and stay away from ladders, your centre of gravity is changing!

 Baby brain is a real struggle.
 Lists will help you feel less stressed and help you keep on top of what needs to be done.

 #9 End goal

-It will come to an end, and it will be worth it, you have to keep telling yourself that, it was the thing that got me through, and don't forget all this will be worth it when you have a beautiful home to bring up your new baby.
+It will come to an end, and it will be worth it, you have to keep telling yourself that, it was the thing that got me through, and don't forget all this will be worth it when you have a beautiful home all ready for your new baby.